Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 13, 2025

 You must complete a supervised clinical experience of at least 2,000 hours (minimum of a year) in alcohol and drug counseling under the supervision of a Board-approved alcohol and drug supervisor.

 The college or university where you earned your degree will be able to help you find an agency where you can begin earning the required experience in alcohol and drug counseling.
-Many times, your program internship serves as an ideal precursor to gaining the experience you’ll need to document for certification.
+Many times, your program internship serves as an ideal precursor to gaining the knowledge you’ll need to document for certification.

 Once you’ve satisfied the required education and experience, you’ll apply for CAC-AD certification with the Board.
 Along with the completed paper application, you’ll need to submit: